 Two women a week die at the hands of a partner or ex-partner.
 Yet less than 1% of perpetrators currently receive an intervention to challenge their behaviour.

 It’s vital to specifically recognise the bespoke nature of post-separation abuse by ensuring the Domestic Abuse Bill provides a complete acknowledgement of survivors experiences and protection in the future.

-Since that moment I continue to actively speak out against violence against women as well as the need to promote discussion about healthy/unhealthy relationships and what men can do to help challenge misogyny in today's society.
+I continue to actively speak out against violence against women as well as the need to promote discussion about healthy/unhealthy relationships and what men can do to help challenge misogyny in today's society.

 I share my story, learning and awareness of these issues across all sectors and across a variety of clients.
 I share my voice in my role as a Prison Advice and Care Trust ambassador and Supporter of the National Centre For Domestic Violence to help others.